Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Availability_Cores/Deep_Dive_Availability_Cores_Slides.md

 Notes:

-1. Regularly rotating pairings between cores and backing groups
+- Regularly rotating pairings between cores and backing groups lessen the impact of potential bad validator subsets
-1. Market structures: common good, lease, on-demand
-1. Cores accommodate huge changes in validation recipients from one block to the next
-1. Train metaphor
+- Cores accommodate advance allocation making costs for parachains predictable
+- Core time can be resold or split for precise allocation

 ---